MarxSoul55/cats_vs_dogs/README.md

 5. That's all there is to it!
 I highly encourage you to tinker around with my code and change it as it suits your purposes—it currently suits mine very well, but for you, it may not!
 In previous versions, I believe modifications were difficult, but as of **v0.3**, I think the code has become much more beautiful, readable, and thus modifiable.
-Happy classifying!
+Happy classifying!  :heart: